 This is a very simple test that'll let you know if a Coil-on-Plug Ignition Coil or several of them on your Suzuki Verona have fried and are causing a Misfire Condition.
 The test itself is accomplished in several easy steps.

 Below you're gonna' find some very useful information that will help you with your tests, so take a look at the following paragraphs.

 This info applies to the 2004, 2005 Suzuki Verona with the 2.5L L6 cylinder engine.
-If you need to read a primer on how to test Coil-on-Plug Ignition Coils that are not covered by this article, read: How to Test Coil-on-Plug Ignition (w/ 3 wires in the connector): The Basics.
+If you need to read a primer on how to test Coil-on-Plug Ignition Coils that are not covered by this article, read: Testing And Troubleshooting 3 Wire COP Ignition Coils.

 This is not the most definitive list on the subject, but does cover the majority of symptoms I've seen on this type of ignition system: